Sign-up ends in:

 All Posts / Articles / Golf Drills & Exercises /

-6 Proven Drills to Improve Consistency & Boost Confidence
+9 Proven Drills to Improve Consistency & Boost Confidence

-However, when you shoot a 72 one day and an 84 the next, the game gets frustrating.
-The problem is your consistency.
 If you find that consistency is an issue for you in your golf game, the key is to practice some drills.

-The best golf drills for consistency will narrow down the mistakes you make and help them happen less often.
+The best golf drills for consistency will narrow down your mistakes and help them happen less often.
+Let’s look at these 9 drills for consistency in your golf game.

-The 6 Drills to Unlock Consistency & Boost Confidence
+The 9 Drills to Unlock Consistency & Boost Confidence

-Feet Together Drill – Art of Simple Golf
+Feet Together Drill

 In this video from Art of Simple Golf, you can see what it takes to develop consistency on the driving range, and then you can take this with you to the course.

 As part of this drill, you will hit shots with your feet completely together.
-You won’t need to take big swings, just enough to feel the stability that this can create in your game.
+You won’t need to take big swings, just enough to feel the stability this can create in your game.

 This type of movement from the left to the right foot of your weight will help you get a more consistent strike and better results.

-9 to 3 Drill – Sean Foley
+9 to 3 Drill

+It’s a great warmup and will help you work on everything from wrist angles to spin angles to tempo.
 This drill is not about hitting the ball far; you just want to get a quality strike on each one, and you will know the drill is working.

-Pump Drill – Chris Ryan Golf
+Pump Drill

 The Pump Drill is a very commonly used drill for better golfers.
 With this video, Chris Ryan shows you how to execute the pump drill.